Skip to content

 What is Mog?

 Mog is an open-source spreadsheet engine rebuilt from scratch in Rust.
-It provides a complete spreadsheet runtime — formula evaluation, dependency tracking, XLSX parsing, canvas rendering, and real-time collaboration — that you can embed in web apps, run on servers, or use from Python and Node.js.
+It provides a complete spreadsheet runtime — formula evaluation, dependency tracking, XLSX parsing, canvas rendering, and real-time collaboration — that you can embed in web apps, run on servers, or use from Node.js.

 Why Rust?